Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Overview

-Makita vs. Dewalt and Makita vs. Milwaukee is a pretty common brand comparison.
+Makita vs. Dewalt and Makita vs. Milwaukee is a standard brand comparison.

-New to woodworking and not sure about Makita?
-Well, they are one of the top 3 brands that you’ll find on big box and specialty tool supplier shelves.
+Are you new to woodworking and need clarification on Makita?
+Well, they are among the top 3 brands you’ll find on big box and specialty tool supplier shelves.

-And the Makita saw keeps up their quality reputation with a saw that is highly rated, has all of the top features in this category of tool, and is a tool most professionals would start with if Festool wasn’t around.
+And the Makita saw it keeps up its quality reputation with a highly rated saw, has all of the top features in this category of tool, and is a tool most professionals would start with if Festool weren’t around.

 But we’ll get to Festool in a bit.